 Notre Dame climbed to as high as fifth in the polls and finished the season 20th in the AP ranking and 15th in the ESPN/USA Today Poll.
 The success for the Irish in the '03 NCAA tournament was notable as the Irish earned the No. 5 seed in the West Region, marking the highest seed for a Notre Dame team since '87.
 Notre Dame won a pair of games -- 70-69 vs. Wisconsin-Milwaukee and 68-60 vs. Illinois -- to reach the Sweet 16 for the first time since the '86-'87 campaign.

-And while the accomplishments of the past 12 seasons and in his coaching career are impressive, one can't help but be captivated by his contagious enthusiasm and genuine sincerity.
+And while the accomplishments of the past 18 seasons in his coaching career are impressive, one can't help but be captivated by his contagious enthusiasm and genuine sincerity.
 He's a man whose basketball bloodlines are as impressive as any coach in the collegiate ranks today.

 Brey has a true passion for the game.
 He is an individual who appreciates the bonds and relationships he forms with his players, and a coach who understands the impact he can have on a player's life.
 He is, in no uncertain terms, a man who cares about the young men he coaches.